Chambers Bay

 • Grow-in Agronomy

-In 2006 Turfgrass® were retained by Robert Trent Jones II, LLC, to aid in the initial development of Chambers Bay.
-During the period of 2006-2008 we participated in the development of construction specifications, the seed specification and grassing plan.
+In 2006 Turfgrass® were retained by Robert Trent Jones II, LLC, to aid in the initial development of Chambers Bay and to prepare of the 2010 US Amateur Championship.
+Our involvement extended to crafting construction specifications, root-zone mixes and the grassing plan.

-Chambers Bay is both a world-class golf links and the key element of an environmentally responsible public works project.
-Built on the former site of a sand and gravel mine, Chambers Bay anchors a 930-acre reclamation plan developed by Pierce County as an engine for economic development and funded by a local bond measure.
+Chambers Bay stands not only as a world-class golf links but also as a pivotal component of an environmentally conscious public works initiative.
+Situated on the reclaimed grounds of a former sand and gravel mine, Chambers Bay serves as the centerpiece of a 930-acre reclamation plan developed by Pierce County.
+This project, funded through a local bond measure, serves as a catalyst for economic development.

 Project Outcome